 The benefits of seaweed

 Seaweed is a far broader term, and generally seaweeds are naturally rich in key minerals.
 One specific species, Ascophyllum nodosum, also known as knotted wrack, is a natural source of essential iodine.
 This nutrient is key and has scientifically approved claims for supporting your thyroid health, energy and metabolism, nervous system, skin health, and brain health and function.
 It is also critical in the normal development of babies during pregnancy and for children as they grow.
-More recent research shows it is needed pre-pregnancy too to help with conception.
+More recent research shows it is needed pre-pregnancy too to help with conception as well as supporting women during perimenopause and menopause.

 Furthermore, this species has specific polyphenols that help to manage blood sugar release, which can benefit weight management and keeping fuller for longer.

-Doctor Seaweed is a marine biologist who has developed his range of Weed & Wonderful seaweed supplements all based around sustainable and organic Scottish seaweed of this species Ascophyllum nodosum.
+Dr Craig Rose, aka Doctor Seaweed, is a marine biologist who has developed his award-winning range of natural seaweed supplements all based around sustainable and organic Scottish seaweed.
 The range offers multiple benefits with the products with additional natural and plant-based nutrients – all rooted in nature and backed by science.

 Whether you're looking to boost your energy levels, support your brain health, improve the appearance of your skin or just simply introduce high quality nutrition into your diet, Doctor Seaweed's range of nutritional seaweed supplements can help support your health and wider wellness goals.